 The upper Deschutes River around Bend, Sunriver, and Tumalo is known for its wide channel, slow currents, shallow waters, and scenic natural surroundings—all of which make it the perfect place to go floating each summer.

-The stretch of Deschutes River in Bend is a particular favorite; here, floaters pass by shops and restaurants in the Old Mill District, enjoy a quick (optional) series of class-II rapids at Bend Whitewater Park, and end at a shady park just outside downtown.
-Further upstream, floaters can put in around Sunriver and enjoy a quieter experience, with fewer obstacles and occasional wildlife sightings.
-Get started with our page on tubing in Central Oregon.
-And if you’re up for something a bit more intense, learn more about rafting in Central Oregon.
+The stretch of Deschutes River in Bend is a particular favorite; here, floaters pass the Old Mill District and enjoy a quick (optional) series of class-II rapids at Bend Whitewater Park.
+Get the skinny on floating the Deschutes River in Bend.
+Further upstream, floaters can enjoy a quieter experience while floating around Sunriver.
+Get started with our guide to tubing in Central Oregon.

 Stand-up Paddle Boarding

-Devils Lake sits just outside of Bend, for instance, and is beloved for its crystal-clear waters, myriad mountain views, and stunning scenery—from porous lava rock to stately pine forests.
-And outside La Pine, paddlers can enjoy the flatwater offerings at Paulina Lake or East Lake, both inside the Newberry National Volcanic Monument; both promise expansive views of the Newberry Caldera, close proximity to numerous campgrounds, and shimmering blue waters.
+Devils Lake sits just outside of Bend and is beloved for its crystal-clear waters, myriad mountain views, and stunning scenery that includes porous lava rock and pine forests.
+Outside La Pine, savor the flatwater offerings at Paulina Lake or East Lake, both inside the Newberry National Volcanic Monument.
+For more ideas, start planning your next stand-up paddle boarding tour out of Sunriver.

 Hiking

-You could spend years hiking around Central Oregon and still only scratch the surface of what the region has to offer.
+You could spend years hiking around Central Oregon’s high desert, old-growth forests, alpine lakes, and volcanic landscapes—and still only scratch the surface of what the region has to offer.
 (Believe us, we’ve tried.)
+Check our page on hiking across Central Oregon to get inspired and plan your adventure.

 Biking